Gold-piggy-bank

 Content planning, ideas, article research, article writing and SEO.

-You’ll find a full breakdown of these packages on my Content Writing page.
+You’ll find a full breakdown of each of these packages on my Content Writing page.

-I’ve also written an articles detailing how blogging works for your business and my content writing process, so you can see exactly how it works and the value you’ll be getting.
+I’ve also written an articles detailing my content writing process and how blogging works for your business, so you can see exactly how it works and the value you’ll be getting.

 SEO website copywriting